rodhilton/rodhilton.github.io/_posts/2014-07-04-uploading-a-jekyll-site-to-rackspace-cloudfiles.md

 <script type="text/javascript" src="//www.google.com/trends/embed.js?hl=en-US&q=Machete+Order&cmpt=q&content=1&cid=TIMESERIES_GRAPH_0&export=5&w=600&h=330"></script>
 {% endembed %}

 Needless to say, the traffic to my blog has been both extremely unexpected and unpredictable.
 The Star Wars post had been online for months with virtually no traffic before [Wired](http://archive.wired.com/geekdad/2012/02/machete-order-star-wars/) suddenly linked to it, instantly decimating my web server.
-I've fought and fought with various configurations for Wordpress, used [as much caching](http://wordpress.org/plugins/w3-total-cache/) as possible, and even had my [web host](https://www.servint.net/) temporarily upgrade my service, all trying to keep a web site that makes no money online even when traffic increases by a factor of 100 overnight.  **When my site goes down, it's embarassing, because even though it's just a personal blog on a shared host, it gives the impression that I, as a software developer, don't know how to make a web site scale**.
+I've fought and fought with various configurations for Wordpress, used [as much caching](http://wordpress.org/plugins/w3-total-cache/) as possible, and even had my [web host](https://www.servint.net/) temporarily upgrade my service, all trying to keep a web site that makes no money online even when traffic increases by a factor of 100 overnight.  **When my site goes down, it's embarrassing, because even though it's just a personal blog on a shared host, it gives the impression that I, as a software developer, don't know how to make a web site scale**.

 # Switching to Jekyll